 For M-100 appliances, Palo Alto Networks requires upgrading the memory to 32GB or more for management and log collection tasks.
 See the M-100 Memory Upgrade Guide before upgrading your M-100 appliance to PAN-OS 9.0.0.

 - Verify that the updates you plan to install are appropriate for your Panorama deployment.

 - Save a backup of the current Panorama configuration file that you can use to restore the configuration if you have problems with the upgrade.Although Panorama automatically creates a backup of the configuration, best practice is to create and externally store a backup before you upgrade.

-- Save named Panorama configuration snapshot(PanoramaSetupOperations), enter a Name for the configuration, and clickOK.
+- Save named Panorama configuration snapshot(), enter aPanoramaSetupOperationsNamefor the configuration, and clickOK.

 - Export named Panorama configuration snapshot, select theNameof the configuration you just saved, clickOK, and save the exported file to a location that is external to Panorama.

 - (As needed) Install content updates.If Panorama is not running the minimum content versions required for the Panorama release to which you intend to upgrade, you must update content versions to the minimum (or later) versions before you install the software updates.
 Refer to Release Notes for minimum content release version for a Panorama release.Palo Alto Networks® highly recommends that Panorama, Log Collectors, and all managed firewalls run the same content release version.
 Additionally, we recommend that you schedule automatic, recurring updates so that you are always running the latest content versions (refer to 9).